 She’s not on OkCupid to find a new pen pal – if you wait too long to suggest a date, she’ll lose interest and move on.
 But if you come on too strong, you’ll scare her off.

 Once you understand when to ask her out, you’ll be in the driver's seat.
-Our team of online dating experts analyzed thousands of email conversations that resulted in dates for our male clients.
-After crunching the data, we learned the ideal time to ask for the date is after she’s sent you 2 or 3 emails.
+Our team of online dating experts analyzed thousands of online dating conversations that resulted in dates for our male clients.
+After crunching the data, we learned the ideal time to ask for the date is after she’s sent you 2 or 3 messages.

 So a successful messaging sequence looks like this: